chris-peacock/Data-and-code-masters/README.md

 # Data processing code masters

-This repository is to back up all my matlab code, for my master's thesis analysis pipeline.
+This repository is to back up a subset of my matlab code, for my master's thesis analysis pipeline.
 The <b>standard_analysis</b> script calls several other scripts to process and eventually save the data to a workspace:

 ## data_read